 2. Veterinary Formula Clinical Care Hot Spot & Itch Relief Conditioner

-This conditioner is lightweight and easy to apply, designed for pets with occasional hot spots or persistent itching.
-The formula includes oatmeal and aloe, offering a gentle touch for sensitive skin.
-It's suitable for both dogs and cats over 12 weeks, making it a versatile addition to multi-pet households.
+This lightweight conditioner is easy to apply and especially helpful for pets with occasional hot spots or persistent itching.
+The oatmeal and aloe blend feels gentle on sensitive skin and is suitable for both cats and dogs over 12 weeks.
+It's a practical choice for households with multiple pets needing extra skin comfort.

 What We Like: